cvar-upm/multi_uav_test_area_coverage/README.md

 {}
 ```

-### Install PySide6
+### Install dependencies

-Install the PySide6 library with the following command if you want to use the `performance_viewer`:
+Install the PySide6 library with the following command if you want to use the `performance_viewer`, and `tmux` to execute the examples:

 ```
 pip install pyside6
+sudo apt install tmux
 ```

 ### MUTAC workspace